juancortez/shpeaustin/README.md

 ## Project Layout
 ```
 shpeaustin/
+	config/
+		default.json 			File that holds important keys for the application
 	google_service/
 		google_calendar.js 		This script sends an API request to the SHPE Austin Google Calendar and outputs it to metadata/calendar_data.json
 	metadata/